tytydraco/yessleep/out/There_are_mysterious_disappearances_happening_in_the_park_I_work_at.md

 I look over at the cameras.

 "Yes.
 I see you.
-I need you to walk over continue forward.
+I need you to walk over the hill, next to the cave, and continue forward.
 Over"

 "Alright."